spongey404/Paper-Trading-Bot/README.md

 ## Overview

 This bot uses:
-- **Hugging Face’s FinBERT** model to process news article headlines and summaries and assign a sentiment score (positive, negative, or neutral)
+- **Hugging Face’s ProsusAI/FinBERT** model to process news article headlines and summaries and assign a sentiment score (positive, negative, or neutral)
 - Various **technical indicators** (MACD, RSI, Bollinger Bands, and more) for technical analysis
 - **Alpaca’s paper trading API** for simulating trades
 - **Yahoo Finance data** for backtesting historical performance of the strategies